kyleboas/tacticsjournal.com/_posts/2024/05/2024-05-23-bayer-leverkusens-spacing-accentuated-atalantas-physical-strength.md

 image: "https://i.imgur.com/FldB0Aw.jpeg"
 ---

-I did not understand why Bayer Leverkusen both made the pitch small and pushed their near side winger high.
+I did not understand why Bayer Leverkusen both made the pitch small and pushed their wingers high.
 It played into Atalanta's physical strength because the main outlet was to the ball-side winger.

 <!---more--->